 What's happened

-A 28-year-old woman has been charged after allegedly enrolling in a Bronx high school under a false identity, claiming to be a 16-year-old student.
-Authorities say she used a fake name and birth year to obtain public assistance.
+A 28-year-old woman has enrolled at a Bronx high school under a false identity, claiming to be 16; she has been charged with endangering the welfare of a child, trespassing and criminal impersonation.
+Authorities say the case involves a fake name and birth year to obtain public assistance.
 She has pleaded not guilty and awaits further court dates.

 What's behind the headline?